haltaro/comparing-tcp-algorithms/README.md

 * OPEN: Normal state, no dubious events.
 * DISORDER: When some SACKs or duplicate ACK.
-* RECOVERY: When triple duplicate ACK. cwnd was redueced.
+* RECOVERY: When triple duplicate ACK. cwnd was reduced.
 * LOSS: When timeout or SACK reneging.

 ## Congestion control algorithms